 [First published on openDemocracy.]

 12 March marked the World Day against online censorship.
 Reporters Without Borders remained faithful to their habits and announced this year’s ‘Enemies of the Internet’.
-Repressive governments in the Middle East also remained faithful to their habits and continued to crack down on free speech, both online and offline.
+Repressive governments in the Middle East also remained faithful to their habits; they continued to crack down on free speech, both online and offline.

 Egypt jails journalists by the dozen

-One might remember the joint statement calling for “openness, inclusiveness, accountability, effectiveness, coherence and respect for applicable laws” issued late May 2013, when the then-Communications and Information Technology Minister, Atef Helmy, met Europe’s Digital Agenda Commissioner, Neelie Kroes, to discuss internet governance.
+One might remember the joint statement calling for “openness, inclusiveness, accountability, effectiveness, coherence and respect for applicable laws” issued late May 2013.
+At that time, then-Communications and Information Technology Minister met Europe’s Digital Agenda Commissioner to discuss internet governance.
 After Mohamed Morsi’s ouster, the army gloriously debuted a new era of governing Egypt by shutting down several Islamist outlets.

-Different human rights organisations have issued a statement in response demanding that the authorities “must respect principles of media freedom as stipulated by international law”.
-Ever since, the army has continued to be innovative and has updated national legislation on terrorism in order to criminalise certain online activity as a “terrorist offence”.
-The draft law was leaked for the first time in November 2013 and it presented a very limited mention of the internet.
-Yet it was crystal clear that this law, if passed, would be just a trojan horse inscribing more and more arbitrary repression into Egypt’s legislation.
+Different human rights organisations have issued a statement in response.
+It demands that the authorities “must respect principles of media freedom as stipulated by international law”.
+Ever since the army has continued to be innovative; it has also updated national legislation on terrorism to criminalise certain online activity as a “terrorist offence”.
+The draft law was leaked for the first time in November 2013; it presented a very limited mention of the internet.
+Yet, it was crystal clear that this law, if passed, would be just a trojan horse inscribing more and more arbitrary repression into Egypt’s legislation.

 On 30 January 2014, Egyptian daily newspaper Shourouk reported on the draft law, explaining that “for the first time [anti-terrorism legislation] includes new laws which guarantee control over ‘terrorism’ crimes in a comprehensive manner, starting with the monitoring of Facebook and the Internet, in order for them not to be used for terrorism purposes”.
-As for what terrorism is, the term includes “use of threat, violence, or intimidation to breach public order, to violate security, to endanger people” and can be also defined “as acts of violence, threat, intimidation that obstruct public authorities or government, as well as the implementation of the constitution”.
+As for what terrorism is, the term includes “use of threat, violence, or intimidation to breach public order, to violate security, to endanger people”.
+Also, it can describe “acts of violence, threat, intimidation that obstruct public authorities or government, as well as the implementation of the constitution”.
 This second leak confirmed that the law was just intended to broaden legally justified repression.

-The crackdown intensifies and takes increasingly tragic turns; photojournalist Abdullah Elshamy completes two months of hunger strike in protest over a seven-month-long detention without charge, and another journalist was sentenced to one year in jail for “disturbing the peace”.
+The crackdown intensifies and takes increasingly tragic turns; photojournalist Abdullah Elshamy completes two months of hunger strike in protest over seven-month-long detention without charge.
+Another journalist was sentenced to one year in jail for “disturbing the peace”.

 The Gulf quashes free speech

-Such generous sentences are thanks to a Saudi Arabian Cybercrime law which criminalises any mode of questioning religion in the Kingdom.
+Such generous sentences are thanks to a Saudi Arabian Cybercrime law; it criminalises any mode of questioning religion in the Kingdom.
 In December 2013, the already repressive and vague definition was widened and transformed into an even more catch-all document.
-The new Cyberterrorism law is now defined as criminal offences which disturb public order or defame the reputation of the Kingdom.
+The new Cyberterrorism law now defines as criminal offences, actions which disturb public order or defame the reputation of the Kingdom.
 Women who demand the right to drive today may be charged and jailed under this refurbished legislation.
-The new Cyberterrorism law supposedly complies with international human rights standards: after all, since November 2013, Saudi Arabia was elected to the United Nations Human Rights Council.
+The new Cyberterrorism law supposedly complies with international human rights standards; after all, since November 2013, Saudi Arabia was elected to the United Nations Human Rights Council.

 The situation is no better elsewhere in the Gulf, as outlined by the Gulf Centre for Human Rights most recent annual report: